SettleMint

 Failure modes & edge cases

-• Price feed stale or missing when useBasePrice is enabled — minting reverts until a valid price claim exists
+• Missing or stale price feed when useBasePrice is active: minting reverts until a valid price claim exists.

 InvestorCount

 Restricts the number of unique token holders.
-The topicFilter determines which investors are counted, not which are blocked.
+The topicFilter determines which investors count toward the limit, not which investors identity verification blocks.

 Interface (capabilities)